 There seems to be a perception among western tenkara anglers that tanago fishing is tenkara fishing with a short rod.
 A blog post not long ago by a British angler entitled "Hands up who's heard of Tanago" said of tanago fishing: "Basically it’s tenkara fishing on small streams, with a shorter rod."
 That is not correct.
 Tenkara fishing with a short rod is exactly that – tenkara fishing with a short rod.
 It bears no resemblance whatsoever to tanago fishing.

 I fear I was the root of the misperception.
 When I first started importing the Daiwa Soyokaze rods I called them Tanago Rods in a futile attempt to avoid a nasty spat with the tenkara purists over just what is and what is not a tenkara rod.
-Daiwa lists tanago as one of the species that the Soyokaze rods can be used for.
-Interestingly, Daiwa also listed tanago as one of the target species for the 14.5’ Sagiri 45MC.
-Anyone want to call tenkara fishing with a very long rod tanago fishing?
+Daiwa listed tanago as one of the species that the Soyokaze rods can be used for.

 I had become intrigued by the Japanese tanago anglers’ desire to catch the smallest possible fish rather than the largest, and it was in searching for tanago fishing gear that I found the Soyokaze rods.
 I imported them with the thought that they would be used for micro fishing – broadly defined as fishing for species that do not grow to a weight of one pound.
-However, it became obvious very early on that most of the buyers were using the rods for tenkara fishing instead.
+However, it became obvious very early on that most of the buyers were using the rods for tenkara fishing instead, targetting trout, not micros.

 In Japan, people who fish for tanago do use a rod with the line tied to the rod tip, but that is where the similarity with tenkara ends.
 They use a float, a weight and a baited hook.
 They do not walk upstream, casting to likely looking spots, as one does while tenkara fishing.
 Most sit on the bank in a folding chair, dropping their hook, line and sinker straight down from their rod tip.